jessica1438/Embeddign-Models/README.md

-# Embeddign-Models
+# Word Embeddign-Models
-Created Word2Vec and FastText models for prediction of words.
-Worked on various text representation techniques such as Count Vectorizer and TF-IDF
+1) Word2Vec and FastText models for prediction of words
+2) Text representation techniques - Count Vectorizer and TF-IDF